 Figure A5.
-Geographical area designatory for A1A2 for AIREP and FM42 formats
+Geographical area designators for A1A2 for AIREP and FM42 formats

 For further details on the older geographical and/or data-type designators used for TAC-encoded bulletins, see the Aircraft Meteorological Data Relay (AMDAR) Reference Manual (WMO-No. 958) (2003).